wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 at far lower cost than Sanger sequencing, although it comes at a price: shorter reads and lower base-calling accuracy.
 Where Sanger sequencing machines could sequence 96 fragments simultaneously, these newer devices now produce billions of reads per sequencing run.
-Describing all of these methods in detail is beyond the scope of this course.
+Describing the various methods in detail is beyond the scope of this book.

 As with Sanger sequencing, NGS methods rely on amplification of a library of input DNA fragments to enhance the signal of the actual sequencing step.